What We Do

 • MaineGeneral Hospice brings comfort to patients and their families during end-of-life care.
 Hospice teams work with patients, their families and physician to understand and honor each patient’s wishes and offer companionship and support.
 The organization recruits and trains compassionate volunteers to provide practical and emotional support to patients and their families.
 Hospice also provides education and support groups for adults and children to help them manage loss and move forward in a healthy emotional state.
 These programs include Healing Hearts, Grief Support Groups and We Honor Veterans.

-• MaineGeneral Counseling offers substance use, mental health and co-occurring disorders assessment and treatment to individuals, families and groups.
-Counselors are licensed substance use disorder and mental health clinicians experienced in co-occurring and trauma-informed care.
-As part of MaineGeneral Health, the Counseling team works closely with medical and psychiatric providers to help clients deal with medical, mental health and substance use issues in an integrated way.
+• MaineGeneral Counseling offers assessment and treatment for substance use, mental health and co-occurring disorders to individuals, families and groups.
+Our counselors are licensed substance use disorder and mental health clinicians experienced in co-occurring and trauma-informed care.
+As part of MaineGeneral Health, our Counseling team works closely with medical and psychiatric providers to help clients deal with medical, mental health and substance use issues in an integrated way.

 • MaineGeneral’s Next Step Harm Reduction Program provides free and confidential education, HIV and Hepatitis C testing, condom dispensing, and syringe exchange in a safe, non-judgmental environment to individuals 18 years and over.
-Anyone can voluntarily access Harm Reduction services, no one is refused.
-The program currently has two exchange locations, one in Augusta and one in Waterville.
+Anyone can voluntarily access Harm Reduction services: no one is refused.
+The program has two syringe exchange locations, one in Augusta and one in Waterville.
+The exchanges are operated by two full-time and one part-time staff.
+The Program is primarily funded through grants and private donations.

 Visit Website